aol/offload/readme.md

 ## API

-The `OffloadManager` implements `OffloadInterface` and exposes the following methods:
+The `OffloadManager` implements `OffloadManagerInterface` and exposes the following methods:

 |`OffloadManager`||
 |:---|:---|